 - REST (Representational State Transfer architecture)

 The testing can include various technicalities.
-In fact, the following can be willingly related to test the web service:
+In fact, the following can be willingly related to testing the web service:

 - Understand the WSDL file

 - Determine the operations that particular web service provides

 - Determine the XML request format which we need to send